What to Eat & Not to Eat When You Have an Ulcer

-Ulcer that often relapse is very disturbing for manyof us and we should always have to be more strict in selecting our daily food so as not to get worse.
+An ulcer that often relapses is very disturbing for many of us and we should always have to be more strict in selecting our daily food so as not to get worse.

 1. Consumption of soft foods.

-While continuing to meet fluid intake, we should only consume food with soft and soft texture.
-This is to facilitate the stomach digest food, so not too aggravate the work of the digestive system.
+While continuing to meet fluid intake, we should only consume food with soft textures.
+This is to facilitate the stomach digest food, so as not to aggravate the work of the digestive system.

 Good soft foods to eat include porridge, team rice, soft cooked vegetables, boiled or mashed potatoes, boiled eggs or scrambled eggs, and fish.